 Face-to face time is limited to one hour per week, therefore the weekly assignments are designed to keep students actively working with French during the week.
 I use lots of interactive videos, audio recordings and other authentic French resources to accomplish this.
 Developing accuracy in pronunciation and learning grammatical structures of the language are incorporated into the lessons and assignments.
 The course is rounded out by exploring the vast contributions the French have made in history, art, literature and culture and why it is spoken as a major language on every continent in the world.

 The class is structured around the weekly face to face meeting.
 Students can anticipate having about 3-4 hours of homework each week.
 Five weekly assignments are posted that build on what was presented in class, preparing the student for the upcoming meeting.
 In class, students can anticipate needing to ask and answer questions based on the weekly assignments.
 Language structure is provided to guide the interaction in class.
 The units last 3-4 weeks with an assessment project/test at the end of each unit.
-In addition to regular weekly assignments, students keep a weekly written journal.
+In addition to regular weekly assignments, French 2 students and higher keep a weekly written journal.
 Here is a link to a sample French 2 class.

 Who should enroll?